CATechnologiesTest/yipee/README.md

 # Repository Status
 **This repository exists here for historical purposes.
-The active yipeeio repo is now hosted at: https://github.com/yipeeio/yipee**
+The active repo is now hosted at: https://github.com/yipeeio/yipee**
 # Build Status
 | Component | Status |
 | --- | --- |